Guided reading is an instructional practice or approach where teachers support a small group of students to read a text independently.

 - invite personal responses such as asking students to make connections to themselves, other texts or world knowledge

-- return to the text to clarify or identify a decoding teaching opportunity such as work on vocabulary or word attack skills
+- return to the text to clarify or identify a decoding teaching opportunity such as the revision of phoneme-grapheme correspondence blending or segmenting

 - check a student understands what they have read by asking them to sequence, retell or summarise the text